TheRandomLabs/Scoop-Bucket/README.md

 All of the above packages can be updated through Scoop.

-If you don't care about reading any of this and just want a quick way to install ad-blocked Spotify with the Elementary theme, copy and paste this into PowerShell:
+If you don't care about reading any of this and just want a quick way to install ad-blocked Spotify with the Elementary theme, genius-spicetify and developer tools, copy and paste this into
+PowerShell:

 ```powershell
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force